Tapawingo/Kosher-Arsenal/README.md

 @[~] Add, Edit and Remove modals for editing

+@[ ] Custom Context Menu, should be able to copy header, description, previewImage, share a link to item etc.

 @[ ] Create logic to save the loadout on every change (fully reactive)

 @[ ] Create logic to get a loadout from a database (use mongoDB)